coder/coder/docs/cli/coder_server.md

                                                      Consumes $CODER_DERP_SERVER_STUN_ADDRESSES (default [stun.l.google.com:19302])
       --disable-path-apps                            Disable workspace apps that are not served from subdomains.
 Path-based apps can make requests to the Coder API and pose a security risk when the workspace serves malicious JavaScript.
 This is recommended for security purposes if a --wildcard-access-url is configured.
                                                      Consumes $CODER_DISABLE_PATH_APPS
+      --disable-session-expiry-refresh               Disable automatic session expiry bumping due to activity.
+This forces all sessions to become invalid after the session expiry duration has been reached.
+                                                     Consumes $CODER_DISABLE_SESSION_EXPIRY_REFRESH
       --experiments strings                          Enable one or more experiments.
 These are not ready for production.
 Separate multiple experiments with commas, or enter '*' to opt-in to all available experiments.
                                                      Consumes $CODER_EXPERIMENTS
   -h, --help                                         help for server